KelvinKaYiuLok/HomeMonitoringProgram/README.md

 # Home Monitoring Program (Winner of REWIRED HACK DAYS LONDON 2019) #

-This project is to help reduce babies with severe congenital heart conditions (e.g. HLHS).
+This project is to help reduce mortality in babies with severe congenital heart conditions (e.g. HLHS).
-This web application is designed for the parent to use to capture babys condition such as Weight and Feed, etc.
+This web application is designed for the parent to use to capture baby's condition such as Weight and Feed, etc. This information is updated real-time with the hospital patient record and a dashboard highlights babies with 'red flags' (or exceeding recommended parameters).
+Further action as deemed necessary by the clinician / nursing staff may be taken based on this.

 ## Note ##